curl/curl/docs/libcurl/curl_global_sslset.md

 # NAME

-curl_global_sslset - Select SSL backend to use with libcurl
+curl_global_sslset - select SSL backend to use

 # SYNOPSIS